 - The Danube canal: the nicer riverside walk begins not far from here (walk toward the centre, rather than away from it for a more picturesque journey)

 And, frankly, Vienna’s public transport system gets you anywhere quite quickly.
-The nearby St. Marx station, for example, is a stop on the S7 city train route that takes you to the airport and back.
+In addition to the options mentioned for the individual hotels, the nearby St. Marx station is a stop on the S7 city train route that takes you to the airport and back.

 The area is also close to the A4 motorway that links Vienna to the east and west and also adjacent to the A23 motorway that joins the A4 to (eventually) the A2 motorway that goes south.

-The Marx Halle itself hosts large events, cabaret, concerts, and multimedia immersive art exhibitions.
-Recent/coming examples:
+The Marx Halle itself hosts large events, cabaret, concerts, and more.
+Repeating events I’ve covered at Visiting Vienna include:

-- Edelstoff design market (showcasing products from dozens of independent designers)
+- The Edelstoff design market (showcasing products from dozens of independent designers)